JasonBaier/ci3-fire-starter/README.md

 to build that functionality on your own.
 If you want a great CMS built on CodeIgniter, or need a more robust starting point, check out one of these awesome applications:

-* HeroFramework: http://www.heroframework.com/ (seems to no longer be active)
+* HeroFramework: http://www.heroframework.com/ (sadly, this seems to no longer be active - this was my favorite)
 * Halogy: http://www.halogy.com/ (seems to no longer be active)
 * Expression Engine: http://ellislab.com/expressionengine (from the original creators of CodeIgniter)
 * GoCart: http://gocartdv.com/ (shopping cart)